Magnetic Field Draping in Induced Magnetospheres: Evidence from the MAVEN Mission to Mars: Results

+\add{Further supporting this exact mapping we show that the northern hemisphere at low altitudes has a roughly consistent -$\hat Z$ component (which we can also see in Figures} \ref{fig:altitude}, \ref{fig:histogram}) \add{and the southern hemisphere at low altitudes shows a roughly consistent +$\hat Z$ component}. \add{This would result in a S shaped inner tail twist and this is indeed what we observe in Figure} \ref{fig:altitude}. \add{This similar morphology was observed by} \cite{Ramstad2020} \add{but not quantified in} \cite{DiBraccio2018, DiBraccio2022} \add{which focused on characterizing a singular twist.} \add{Further work is needed to connect these previous studies to the updated understanding within this work on the inner tail.} \add{At the time of this writing however, the outer tail's response is of greater implication to other induced magnetospheres as this appears to be a direct repercussion of the solar wind interaction rather than any intrinsic difference of the planet.}

 Often in idealized draping scenarios at Mars we assume that the $\hat X$ component of the IMF is unimportant unless studying radially directed IMF \cite{Fowler2022}.
 However, conditions where $\hat X$ is a major component of the IMF occur frequently at Mars from the typical Parker spiral angle \cite{Parker1958}.
 Instead, we find that at high altitudes the $\hat X$ component of the IMF affects the draping pattern over the dayside, leading to twists that propagate downtail.
 We propose that this trend can be explained by considering Mars as a conductive obstacle.
-The IMF can not pass through the planet, and instead must deform around it, regardless of its original direction.
-This results in the observed deflection at high altitudes seen observational here and that have previously been captured in magnetohydrodynamics models of Mars \add{and associated with the velocity deflection of the solar wind around Mars} \cite<Figure 1 within>[]{Fang2018}.
+The IMF can not pass through the planet, and instead must deform around it, regardless of its original direction. \remove[ver2]{This results in the observed deflection at high altitudes seen observational here and that have previously been captured in magnetohydrodynamics models of Mars}\add[vers]{This results in the deflection at high altitudes observed within this work.
+This has previously been captured in magnetohydrodynamics models of Mars }\add{and associated with the velocity deflection of the solar wind around Mars} \cite<Figure 1 within>[]{Fang2018}.
 This aspect of draping over a conducting obstacle has generally been underestimated.
 As a result, it is unknown how much this affects the dayside draping pattern as compared to the crustal field, or the direct (as compared to induced) solar wind effect.
 In the following section we quantify the relative contributions of each of these effects.